rebell218/Lightweight-Steam-Game-Patchnotes-Discord-Bot/README.md

 - `Manage Threads` (helps with joining/using existing threads reliably)

-Important: channel-level overrides can still block the bot even if role-level permissions look correct.
-If posting fails with `Missing Permissions (50013)`, check the target channel's permission overrides.

 ## Steam Web API Key
 `STEAM_API_KEY` is optional in this bot, but recommended for reliability.